Nordix/llvm-project/clang/docs/AddressSanitizer.rst

 you may need to disable inlining (just use ``-O1``) and tail call elimination (``-fno-optimize-sibling-calls``).

+To produce reproducible builds that do not embed absolute paths in ASan metadata, use ``-fsanitize-compilation-dir=<dir>`` (or ``-ffile-compilation-dir=<dir>`` which also sets it for debug info and coverage).
+This strips the given directory prefix from module names in instrumented code.

 .. code-block:: console

     % cat example_UseAfterFree.cc